 Whatever your dream wedding dress, Perfect Fit can make it a reality!
 Wendie has a passion for creating dresses to flatter any body type and reflect every bride’s unique personality.
 They pride themselves on their bridal alterations and are known to swoop in last minute to rescue a panicking bride.
 You’ll receive a warm welcome in their Yorkshire studio, and your needs will be listened to by excitable ears!

 From romantic florals and ruffles to enchanting mermaid and dragon scale corsets, every outfit from Powdered And Waisted Corsetry is truly unique.

 Debi draws inspiration from both nature and fairy-tale to create angelic yet dramatic designs, which are all lovingly crafted with meticulous attention to detail.

 Using traditional and modern corsetry and couture techniques, Debi creates stunning, distinctive bridal wear for the unconventional bride.
 This lovely wedding business is based in Nottingham.

 Scarlet-Tayla bespoke designs are a melting pot of styles and genres.
 Zoe has been sewing for 30 years and loves to push boundaries, helping brides to create the wedding dresses of their wildest dreams.

 Inspired by period costume, and combining this with retro / modern day fashions, you’re sure to stand out in one of these gorgeous designs!
 Whether you’re unsure of what you want, or have a clear vision, Zoe will bring your ideas to life in a Scarlet-Tayla gown!
-Scarlet Tayla as based in Tamworth, Staffordshire.
+Scarlet-Tayla is based in Tamworth, Staffordshire.